Fourier Quasicrystals on $\mathbb R^n$: Preliminaries

 \subsection{Bohr and Besicovitch Almost Periodicity}

 The theory of uniform almost periodic functions on $\mathbb R$ was pioneered in three papers \cite{bohr1} by Harald Bohr and extended to mean-squared almost periodic functions in \cite{besicovitch} by Abram Besicovitch.
-We summarize their results extended to $\mathbb R^n,$ define almost periodic measures and relate them to tempered distributions and Fourier quasicrystals in Propositions \ref{prop1} and \ref{prop2}. \begin{defi} $S \subset \mathbb R^n$ is relatively dense if there exists $r > 0$ such that $\mathbb R^n = \bigcup_{\tau \in S} B(\tau,r).$ (\cite{bohr2}, p.
-32, Main Definition) $f \in C(\mathbb R^n)$ is almost periodic if for every $\epsilon > 0$ the set
+We summarize their results extended to $\mathbb R^n,$ define almost periodic measures and relate them to tempered distributions and Fourier quasicrystals in Propositions \ref{prop1} and \ref{prop2}. \begin{defi} $S \subset \mathbb R^n$ is relatively dense if there exists $r > 0$ such that $\mathbb R^n = \bigcup_{\tau \in S} B_n(\tau,r).$ $f \in C(\mathbb R^n)$ is almost periodic (\cite{bohr2}, p.
+32, Main Definition) if for every $\epsilon > 0$ the set